 Learn more about FHA and VA loans

 Freedom Mortgage is the #1 FHA lender and #1 VA lender in the United States.1 You can use an FHA or VA loan to purchase or refinance a home.
+By refinancing, the total finance charges may be higher over the life of the loan.
 Our friendly Loan Advisors are happy to talk to you about your loan options!
 Complete our Get Started form or call us at 877-220-5533.